acer51-doctom/how-to-JNUSTool/assets/Section3.md

 The use of JNUSTool is very simple.

 First of all, you're gonna need the TitleID of what you wanna download. <br>
-Exemple: American home menu, European Mii Maker, you get it. <br> <br> To get the TitleID you need, refer to (the Wii U Title IDs database)[https://wiiubrew.org/wiki/Title_database.]
+Exemple: American home menu, European Mii Maker, you get it. <br> <br> To get the TitleID you need, refer to [the Wii U Title IDs database](https://wiiubrew.org/wiki/Title_database).

 Tho, there's still some SLC files you might need...
 The Gamepad Keyboard for exemple, which is in the SLC.